 Diagram of our neural network

 We start off by defining our 4 layer network:

 I am going to assume that you are comfortable with the forward pass in a neural network and so I’m going to jump straight into the backward pass!
-We will first start off with using only 1 sample in the backward pass, then afterwards we will see how to extend it to using more than 1 sample.
+We will first start off with using only 1 sample in the backward pass, then afterward we will see how to extend it to use more than 1 sample.

 The output layer and loss function

 The output layer of our neural network is a vector of probabilities from the softmax function whereby the inputs of the softmax function is a vector :